 The list included all of the above and a few other plants that are excellent for clearing your air and getting rid of heavy metals, dust, carcinogenic particles and other nasties floating freely in your space.
 This plant collection is called “air purifying” and is highly recommended to improve the quality of the air but also to benefit other areas in our lives, for example, mental health.
 It has been proven by researchers that owning indoor plants enriches our well-being, and gives us joy and a sense of responsibility.
 And it is definitely enhancing the look of our homes!
 And now let’s get back to the moisture issue.

 As I said before, those plants alone or together will not be a solution to your problem.
 You will need a builder or another specialist to sort this out.
 What those plants will do however is thrive on the wet air around them.
 They will absorb some of it in, which will help a bit.
 Invest in a selection of indoor pots and enjoy the transformation growing indoor plants will bring, especially in the winter, when very little can be done outside.
 If you would like to know more about this, pop in to see us and we will explain the best we can.

-So if you have all your Christmas decorating done already and you are on top of your shopping list, have a look at this selection.
-Be it for yourself or a loved one, you really can not go wrong with a healthy and happy indoor plant.
-Especially if it is potted in a stunning, head-turning, eye-catching pot.
+So if you have all your Christmas decorating done already and you are on top of your shopping list.
+Have a look at this selection.
+Be it for yourself or a loved one.
+You really can not go wrong with a healthy and happy indoor plant.
+Particularly when it resides in a stunning, attention-grabbing pot.